-Northern Pike are fondly referred to as Water Wolves.
+Northern Pike are fondly referred to as water wolves.
 While these monster predators are native to Alaska, they are considered to be invasive in the waters of South Central and Southeastern Alaska.
 As adults, there is not much besides humans and bears that prey upon the Northern Pike.
-These are monstrous fish that are wickedly intelligent, and that put up one heck of a fight.
+These are monstrous fish that are wickedly intelligent - and put up one heck of a fight.

-Northern Pike are long and lean fish that lurk in the shallow among the water plants, in fact, the more plants, the better for the wily pike.
+The pike is a lurking predator, long and lean they will lurk in the shallow among the weeds and water plants.
+In fact, the more plants the better for the wily pike.
 They have over 700 teeth in their wide and oval jaws.
-Larger adults can easily take down a foot long trout and sometimes in a single gulp.
-The pike is a lurking predator.
+Larger adults can easily take down a foot long trout...sometimes in a single gulp.
 It prefers to eat other fish, but it has been known to eat aquatic insects and even small mammals.
-In the stomachs of pike, researchers from the Alaska Department of Fish and Game have discovered as many as ten salmon smolts which were consumed whole.
+Researchers from the Alaska Department of Fish and Game have discovered as many as ten whole salmon smolts in the stomach of a single pike.

 Where to Find Northern Pike

 Due to illegal stocking, Northern Pike can be found throughout Alaska.
 In rivers and lakes, look for them where the water vegetation is thickest.
-This is the part of the river or lake where Northern Pike prefer to lie in wait for prey.
+This is the part of the river or lake where the best pike fishing in Alaska happens because they prefer to lie in wait for prey.
 Juvenile fish use the vegetative areas of waterways to hide from prey and to eat.

 These are the heavy hitters of the predatory fish world.
 A 9 weight rod is usually required.
 A 10 weight rod is usually best.
 Some have been landed on 8 weight rods.
-The real should also be heavy weight.
-We are talking about a fight that will wear you down.
-They strike like you've been hit by a small car, and that is only the beginning.
+The reel should also be heavy weight and expect even the heavier weight poles to bend considerably under the strain of fighting a Northern Pike.
+They strike like you've been hit by a small car and that is only the beginning - we are talking about a fight that will wear you down.

 - Wire Leaders - Yes, use them.